Prenatal care: Diet

-Exercise Intensity and Delivery Outcomes
+Exercise

 Research suggests that physical activity levels during pregnancy can impact delivery outcomes.
 A study examining the effects of exercise intensity on delivery type and risk of preterm birth found that varying levels of physical activity were linked to different pregnancy outcomes and associated risks.

 Very low levels of physical activity are associated with an increased risk of both preterm and instrumental deliveries.
 Pregnant individuals with minimal activity may experience lower overall fitness and muscle tone, which can impact the body's ability to manage the physical demands of labor.
 Another study showed that individuals with higher handgrip strength are more likely to have a vaginal delivery, as greater muscle strength and endurance can support the labor process.
 In contrast, those who gained more weight during pregnancy or had larger arm and calf circumferences were more likely to undergo cesarean delivery, particularly in cases of nonprogressive labor.
 Low levels of physical activity during pregnancy have been linked to a slightly elevated risk of cesarean delivery.
 Regular moderate exercise may help enhance pelvic muscle tone and cardiovascular fitness, potentially reducing the likelihood of cesarean intervention by supporting the body's endurance during labor.

 For individuals seeking to engage in levels of vigorous or high-intensity physical activity, one study did observe a slight increase in instrumental delivery, which involves the use of medical tools like forceps or vacuum devices.
 More intense physical activity may add extra demands on the body, potentially affecting labor progression and increasing the need for instrumental assistance.
-Pregnant individuals need to consult with their healthcare provider before beginning or adjusting exercise routines, particularly if they are new to regular physical activity or have any health conditions that may affect pregnancy by adding additional stress to the body.
+Pregnant individuals need to consult with their healthcare provider before beginning or adjusting exercise routines, particularly if they are new to regular physical activity or have any health conditions that may affect pregnancy, as this can add additional stress to the body.

-Types of Care
+Types of care

-Individual vs Group Care
+Individual vs group

 Group prenatal care, in recent years, has been implemented in around 22 countries that are aiming to improve maternal care.
-This type of care offers a group of multiple pregnant people (typically around 8-12 of them that are in a similar stage of pregnancy) to see one or more providers simultaneously, along with following up every few weeks to these group appointments for continual care.
+This type of care offers a group of multiple pregnant women (typically around 8-12 of them that are in a similar stage of pregnancy) to see one or more providers simultaneously, along with following up every few weeks to these group appointments for continual care.
 Group antenatal care is beneficial in terms of reduced cost, increased education, and increased sense of support.
 It has also been found that women who used group prenatal care visits were more likely to utilize family planning services after the baby had been delivered.